dheemanth18/resume-builder/resume-builder/README.md

     - Once the development server starts, Hit 'localhost:3000' in your browser

 What's in UI ?
-  - Landing page will displayed once 'npm start' is successfully runs
+  - Landing page will be displayed once 'npm start' is successfully runs
   - After exploring the landing page, Click on 'Create Resume' button which takes to page where the details can be given

 Features